 No processing fee is applicable on loan under PMJDY scheme.

 Yes, a minor can open an account with a bank under under PMJDY scheme.
 The age of such a minor must be more than 10 years of age.
 Further, the account will be under the supervision of the guardian or parent of the minor.

 Even if you do not have a valid residential proof you open an account under PMJDY scheme.
 Further, you must mandatorily submit an identity proof which is issued by the Government of India.
 If you do not possess a valid identity proof then you can open a temporary account and submit the documents within 1 years from the date of opening of the account.

 The basic savings bank account under PMJDY scheme is a zero balance account.
 If you want get a cheque book then you will have to maintain a minimum balance in your savings account with the bank.

-Usually, the interest rate on accounts under PMJDY scheme is 4%.
+Usually, the interest rate on accounts under PMJDY scheme is 4% p.a..
 However, this interest rate may vary from time to time.